deathcap/jison-plus/README.md

 # jison2json

-[jison](http://jison.org) grammars come in two formats: JSON or a speciel text format similar to Bison's.
+[jison](http://jison.org) grammars come in two formats: JSON or a special text format similar to Bison's.
 This utility converts from the jison's format to JSON.
-See the json2jison for the reverse conversion.
+See the [json2jison](https://github.com/zaach/json2jison) for the reverse conversion.

 ## install